sheacon/nissan_stock/README.md

 # Nissan Stock Forecasting

-In this project, I'll be doing a time series analysis and forecasting of Nissan stock prices.
-I'm trying to predict the future stock price as accurately as possible while using historical data about the stock itself as well as related events.
+In this project, I do a time series analysis and forecast Nissan stock prices.
+The goal is to predict the future stock price as accurately as possible while using historical data about the stock itself as well as related events.